pinobatch/nrom-template/README.md

 `PATH` is an environment variable that tells the command prompt which folders to look in when you type a program name.
 The convention on UNIX is to install all programs to a handful of folders.
-On Windows, it's more common to install programs in each package to a separate folder and then add each folder to `Path` for Windows to find it.
+On Windows, it's more common to install programs to separate folders, with one folder for each package, and then add each package's folder to `Path` for Windows to find it.

 Because the steps for setting `Path` differ between Windows versions, you'll want to search the web for `windows x.x path variable`, replacing `x.x` with `7`, `8.1`, `10`, etc.
 In particular, Windows 10 makes adding folders to `Path` more convenient than previous Windows versions.
+[Architect Ryan's guide] has screenshots of the following process:

+1. Open the Start Menu.
+2. Type `environment`.
+3. Choose "Edit environment variables for your account".
+4. Under "User variables", select `Path` and click "Edit..."
+5. In "Edit Environment Variables`, add `%USERPROFILE%\bin`.

-Follow [Architect Ryan's guide] with one change:  Add the path to the user variables, not the system variables.
-(User variables take effect after you restart the Command Prompt or Git Bash.
-System variables take effect after you restart Windows.)
+User variables take effect after you restart the Command Prompt or Git Bash.
+System variables take effect after you restart Windows.

-The MSYS project ports Make, Coreutils, Bash, and other key parts of the GNU operating environment to Windows.
+If your PC can run Windows Subsystem for Linux (WSL) 2, install WSL with Ubuntu and follow the Linux instructions above.
+Otherwise, you'll be installing MSYS2, a port of Make, Coreutils, Bash, and other key parts of the GNU operating environment to Windows.
 [Git for Windows] includes Bash and Coreutils.
 If you're installing Git for the first time, keep the default settings except for two.

-If you don't know what a `:wq` is, change the editor from Vim to something else.
+- If you don't know what a `:wq` is, change the editor from Vim to something else.
-Then on "Configuring the terminal emulator to use with Git Bash", select "Use Windows' default console window" instead of WinPTY so that you can see the output of `make`.
+- On "Configuring the terminal emulator to use with Git Bash", select "Use Windows' default console window" instead of MinTTY so that you can see the output of `make` without needing to prefix most commands with `winpty`.

 To add Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
 This method adds to `Path`